fastenhealth/docs/BETA.md

 ### Logging In

-The Fasten BETA contains a pre-seeded database with
+The Fasten BETA contains a pre-populated database with a test user.
+You can login to this test user with the following credentials:

+**Username:** test@test.com
+**Password:** testtest

+### Dashboard

+Once you login, you'll be taken to the dashboard.
+Now you can explore the data retrieved from the various healthcare providers.

+### Connecting a new Source
+You'll